Entropic Gromov-Wasserstein between Gaussian Distributions: Preliminaries

-In this section, we first provide background on the inner product Gromov-Wasserstein distance between two Gaussian measures, and then we elaborate our settings of mean vectors and covariance matrices of these two measures.
+In this section, we first provide background for the Gromov-Wasserstein distance between two probability distributions and discuss its properties when using $\ell_2$-norm as a cost function.
+Then, we present the formulation of an inner product Gromov-Wasserstein problem between two (unbalanced) Gaussian measures with a discussion about its geometric properties.